tomduck/myiapws/README.md

 Examples
 --------

-It is not trivial to draw thermodynamic state diagrams from the fundamental equations and their derivatives.
+It is frequently not trivial to draw thermodynamic diagrams given the fundamental equations and their derivatives alone.
+The liquid phase formulation, for example, provides thermodynamic functions dependent upon density and temperature.
+If one wants to, say, plot heat capacity against pressure and temperature instead then some numerical work needs to be done.

+The following examples are given in the `examples/` directory:

+  * `cp.py`: Isobaric heat capacity of liquid water at normal pressure versus temperature.

+  * `alpha.py`: Volumetric thermal expansion coefficient of liquid water at normal pressure versus temperature.

+  * `v.py`: Specific volume of liquid water and ice at normal pressure versus temperature.

+  * `pv.py`: Isotherms on pressure-volume axes for ice, liquid water and water vapour.

+  * `Ts.py`: Isobars on temperature-entropy axes for liquid water and water vapour.

+  * `pT.py`: Coexistence curves for the different mixed-phases of water.